What Is Data Lineage and Why Does It Matter?

 So, what’s the practical difference?

 Other than the dependency made explicit in the DAG, Airflow tasks don’t have to be related to one another in any way.
 They often are, but they don’t have to be.
-If you wished, you could create a dependency between two tasks that operate on completely unrelated datasets and have completely unrelated purposes.
+If you wint, you could create a dependency between two tasks that operate on completely unrelated datasets and have completely unrelated purposes.
 That’s part of the flexibility of Airflow: you can define task relationships in a way that ensures smooth, optimized execution.
 And when it comes time to debug a DAG, you might not know where to start without first understanding its set of task dependencies.
 This task-to-task view is extremely useful when debugging an issue that is contained within a single DAG.

 However, when troubleshooting a pipeline issue that spans multiple DAGs — or perhaps even multiple orchestration tools — it’s important to understand the extent of the impact.
 If a job fails to produce fresh data for downstream jobs, for example, the team operating that job might not be aware.
 Or a team might waste time troubleshooting a failure without knowing it was caused by an upstream job completely outside of their control.
 Using dataset-to-dataset mapping, these downstream and upstream jobs can easily be identified, even if they span architectural or organizational boundaries.
 In this way, it is useful for troubleshooting issues that have widespread and unknown consequences.